THE UNRAVELLING

 When Everything Changed

-There are moments in life that quietly divide everything into before and after.
-For me, that moment came when my mother was diagnosed with a rare and aggressive form of cancer.
+For me that moment came when my mother was diagnosed with a rare and aggressive form of cancer.
 Six months later, she was gone.

 What followed wasn’t just grief.
 It was the beginning of an unravelling — one that would eventually lead me back to myself.